Cindy Thomas

 What company does Cindy Thomas work for?

-What is Cindy Thomas's role at the current company?
+What is Cindy Thomas's role at The Beat?

 What is Cindy Thomas's email address?